As an Amazon Associate, I earn from qualifying purchases. Read the full disclosure here.

 Now put both of your hands back down so you can scroll to the recipe for these unbelievably Oreo-y cookies that you must must must add to your cookie baking list when the next cookie-tray-appropriate event rolls around (here’s looking at you, Christmas).

-So let’s talk cookies and cream cookies, also known as Oreo cookie cookies.
-We won’t have to talk long because these cookies are so simple.
+So let’s talk cookies and cream cookies, also known as Oreo cookie cookies, cookies n cream cookies, Oreos cookies… Whatever your pet name for these guys is, we won’t have to talk long because they are so incredibly simple.

 So simple, in fact, you might find yourself wiping out the Oreo section of the grocery store just because you can’t stop baking.
 There is absolutely nothing wrong with that.

 The base for these cookies is very basic: just some flour, butter, and sugar.
 There is also a touch of cornstarch in these cookies because I preferred the cookies with it than without it.